nonplayer/hammercrawl/hc_complete_rules.md

   - **Good:** Area, Body, Death, Fate, Mind = add your level to your roll.
   - **Okay:** None
   - **Bad:** None
+* **Gear Restrictions:** Can use all small weapons one-handed, or medium two-handed.
+Cannot use two-handed human-sized weapons.
+Can use shields.

 **Backup Thief:** Halflings can function as thieves of a sort, in a pinch.
 They have the following Thief Skills: Lockpicking, Perception, Stealth (with Advantage), Thief-Climbing, and Trap-Finding (with Disadvantage).
 They add 1/2 their level (round down) to rolls against these skills.